lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 had much autonomy.
 This autonomy has been shrinking and shrinking, till many employees are merely robots, ripping off perforated paper.
 As this hits the middle class, middle management, then history tells us middle classes demand representation at the top.
-Demand democracy in corporations.

-I conjecture that we shall see more and more skilled people, the ones who are usually "changing the company" will jump ship and run their own smaller service providers.
-But this kind of is happening as many contractors will say.
-But it is still a command and control relationship.
-Smaller companies, with smaller transaction costs.
+Demand that they are consulted in the changes being programmed.
+(WHich curiously will drive software literacy - if you want to have some influence on the laws being written you need to be able to read the laws).

 The programmable company
 ------------------------

-For almost everything a company or organisation does a second time, that can be automated or co-ordinated via software.
+For almost everything a company or organisation does (a second time), can be automated or co-ordinated via software.
 A company will become a programmable entity.
 Most if not all effort that goes into today's software projects, goes not into creating new business logic, but into finding the data, massaging it, guaranteeing it, handling